we-kode/mml.demo/README.md

 ### Port

-On the host machine you should provide one `SSL_PORT` which can be reached on your mneeds in your local network or from outside.
+On the host machine you should provide one `SSL_PORT` which can be reached on your needs in your local network or from outside.
 This port will be mapped to the port 3001 in the docker file.

 ### SSL/TLS certificates

 The [mml.app](https://github.com/we-kode/mml.app) allows only secure backend connections.
-So we need a certificate for your macheine where you run the demo backend.
+So we need a certificate for your machine where you run the demo backend.
 Please provide a `.key` and a `.crt` file.
 The `VOL_CERTS` definess the path to the folder, where the cert is on the host machine and the `CERT_NAME` defines the name of the certificate without the extension.

 ### QR code